ajeyvishnu/US_Colleges_Analysis/README.md

 * Expend: The instructional expenditure per student at the college.
 * Grad.Rate: The graduation rate of the college as a percentage.

+## Hypothesis

+* More students prefer Public universities over Private universities.
+* The costs associated with Public universities are less compared to Private universities.
+* Public universities have better acceptance rates compared to Private universities.

+* We can test our Hypothesis at the end of the analysis.

+## Questions I tried to answer

+* Investigate the relationships between the universities on the basis of given variables using Principal Component Analysis.
+Do we find any relations and can we analyse if there is any difference between the Private and Public universities

+* Carry out cluster analysis to study relation between the universities and find out if there are any reasons behind the clustering.
+Is the clustering done on the basic of the type of university or something different?

+* Identify the important factors underlying the observed variables and examine the relationships between the universities with respect to these factors.
+Check if the factors help us clasify the type of the university (Public/Private)

+* Using regression, can we predict the type of university based on the acceptance rate of the university and the other variables?
+Which analysis method is most suitable for this data?

+## File Dictionary

+* US_College_Analysis_Report.pdf file gives the brief report of the questions answered and the hypothesis results.
+* College_Data_Cleaned.csv is the dataset considered for the analysis where randonly 30 colleges where chosen from the original master college dataset from Kaggle website.
+* The US_College_Analysis.Rmd file contains the R code for the complete analysis performed, the flow of thought process, and inferences mentioned after each step.
+* The US_College_Analysis.html file gives the output of the Rmd file which includes the outputs of the file with visuals and inferences.
+* US_College_Analysis_Report.ppt file is a bit more detailed presentation of the Report with more visuals and inferences used for presentation.